conthom/React-Apps/README.md

-# Websites
+# React Apps
-React.js and Node.js projects
+A collection of beginner and intermediate projects built with React.js, Next.js, and supporting technologies like Node.js and Tailwind CSS.
+Practicing modern web development concepts and building interactive user interfaces.